 Now two weeks into vaping, I can tell you that I haven’t picked up a traditional tobacco product.
 I haven’t even wanted to smoke a cigarillo.
 My cigars in my humidor have gone untouched.

 Still, this passion-in-the-making hasn’t been without its pitfalls.
 And it’s been quite a learning curve for a 50-year-old someone as clumsy as me.

 First of all are the safety concerns from health officials, including our own Dr. Alina Alonso at the Health Department in Palm Beach County.
-She fears vaping is appealing to kids because the e-juice used to vape comes is as many flavors as there are in a candy store.
+She fears vaping is appealing to kids because the e-juice used to vape comes in as many flavors as there are in a candy store.

-As addressed in my vaping culture story, the warnings are said to be suspicious by the vaping industry considering health official in England has endorsed electronic cigarettes as a much better alternative to smoking traditional tobacco products.
+As addressed in my vaping culture story, the warnings are said to be suspicious by the vaping industry considering health officials in England has endorsed electronic cigarettes as a much better alternative to smoking traditional tobacco products.

 The ingredients in “e-juice” of propylene glycol, glycerin, water and nicotine seem pretty straight-forward.
 Last I checked, there are 599 different additives to cigarettes.
 Gregory Conley of the American Vaping Association says these additives have an anti-depressant effect on the smoker and that this is the real reason why they are harder to kick than heroin.

 The vaping industry is not corporate – or at least not nearly as corporate – as traditional tobacco.